-Most of its parts collapsed, due to the earthquake that toppled it; but the engraved decorations were left intact, and they reveal the high quality of the artists’ elaborate work.
+Most of its parts collapsed due to the earthquake that toppled it.
+Still, the engraved decorations were left intact, and they reveal the high quality of the artists’ elaborate work.

 The Torah ark complex was designed to resemble the facade of the Temple in Jerusalem and was decorated with several Temple motifs.
 Hundreds of years after the Temple was destroyed, the Jews still honored its memory when building their magnificent synagogues.

 And the last stop of our tour was the olive oil press (point of interest #4 on the map).